-In late 2013 we had the pleasure of sitting down with famed fund manager Don Yacktman for a wide-ranging conversation on his investment philosophy.
-The conversation is packed with wisdom and insights into value-oriented equity investing.
+We had the pleasure of sitting down with famed fund manager Don Yacktman in 2013 for a wide-ranging conversation on his investment philosophy.
+The conversation is packed with wisdom and insights into value investing.

 Don Yacktman is a legend in the investment business.
-He serves as partner and portfolio manager of Yacktman Asset Management.
-Prior to founding the firm in 1992, Don served as senior portfolio manager of Selected Financial Services.
-Don was named “Portfolio Manager of The Year” by Morningstar for his performance in 1991.
-Before Selected Financial Services, Don was a portfolio manager at Stein Roe & Farnham.
+Prior to founding Yacktman Asset Management in 1992, Don served as portfolio manager of Selected Financial Services and Stein Roe & Farnham.
 He holds a BS magna cum laude in economics from The University of Utah and an MBA with distinction from Harvard University.

 Watch Don talk about the “wildcard” in investing: